Frontex set to reduce Greek presence amid abuse probe

 Joint Operation Poseidon

 The possible partial shift of resources from its joint Operation Poseidon, first launched in 2011, comes as the intensity of arrivals from Turkey to Greece declines.
+It is currently composed of 260 officers, along with patrol vessels, aircraft and other specialised equipment.

 Last month, the agency said half of arrivals to the EU came through the Central Mediterranean, totalling more than 50,000 detections from January to May.